 Selling a Rental Property

 Any profit you realize on the sale of rental property constitutes a capital gain that you must report in your income tax return.
-For further information on capital gains and losses, consult the brochure Capital Gains and Losses (IN-120-V).
+For further information on capital gains and losses, see the guide Capital Gains and Losses (IN-120-V).

 Recapture of capital cost allowance

-If you dispose of a rental property for more than the purchase price, you must add to your rental income for the year of disposition not only a capital gain, but also an amount representing the recapture of capital cost allowance.
+If you dispose of a rental property for more than the purchase price, you may have to add to your rental income for the year of disposition not only a capital gain, but also an amount representing the recapture of capital cost allowance.

 Terminal loss

-If the selling price of your rental property is lower than the undepreciated capital cost of the property, the difference between the two amounts is a terminal loss.
+If the selling price of your rental property is lower than the undepreciated capital cost of the property, the difference between the two amounts could constitute a terminal loss.